gjanders/decrypt2/README.md

 `substr(offset, count)`
 Returns a substring of the input, starting at the index offset with the number of characters count.
 Set the count to `'null'` to return from the start offset to the end of the input.

+`slice(start, end)`
+Returns a slice of the input, starting at start offset to the end offset.
+Set the end to `'null'` to go to the end of the input.

 `decode('codec')`
 Returns a decoded version of the input based on the codec, python codec list is available on https://docs.python.org/3/library/codecs.html#standard-encodings